Protester At California Rally Against Lockdown Holds ‘COVID-19 Is A Lie’ Sign — While Wearing A Hazmat Suit

 — Ted Lieu (@tedlieu) April 17, 2020

 It is not likely that the protest will have much of an effect on when California will begin reopening businesses and allowing public gatherings.
-Newsom has been working with other governors nationwide on when economies can behind to reopen, and the White House has also issued guidelines for states outlining a gradual reopening.
+Newsom has been working with other governors nationwide on when economies can start to reopen, and the White House has also issued guidelines for states, outlining a gradual reopening.
 As Fox News noted, California is yet to meet the measures to enter the first step.